 - Only entries submitted via the appropriate online entry form will be considered.

-- Both the video and entry form will be judged and hold equal weight.
+- Both the images and entry form will be judged and hold equal weight.

 - All information provided will be treated in the strictest confidence – all judges are required to sign non-disclosure agreements.

 - Each category will have a shortlist of three, one overall winner and two runners-up.

 - Judges will evaluate each entry against the criteria, using their own discretion based on their relevant expertise.